Democrats Demand FBI Briefing On Foreign Efforts To Meddle In US Election - Letter - UrduPoint

 Democrats Demand FBI Briefing On 'Foreign Efforts' To Meddle In US Election - Letter

-WASHINGTON (UrduPoint News / Sputnik - 21st July, 2020) US Democratic lawmakers are asking the Federal Bureau of Investigation (FBI) to provide a briefing on alleged foreign efforts to interfere in the upcoming presidential election, House Speaker Nancy Pelosi, Senate Minority Leader Chuck Schumer, and other party leaders said in a letter published on Monday.
+WASHINGTON (UrduPoint News / Sputnik - 21st July, 2020) US Democratic lawmakers are asking the Federal Bureau of Investigation (FBI) to provide a briefing on alleged foreign efforts to interfere in the upcoming presidential election, House of Representatives Speaker Nancy Pelosi, Senate Minority Leader Chuck Schumer and other party leaders said in a letter.

-"We write to request that the Federal Bureau of Investigation provide a defensive counterintelligence briefing to all Members of the House of Representatives and the Senate regarding foreign efforts to interfere in the 2020 US presidential election," the letter to FBI Director Christopher Wray said.
+"We write to request that the Federal Bureau of Investigation provide a defensive counterintelligence briefing to all Members of the House of Representatives and the Senate regarding foreign efforts to interfere in the 2020 US presidential election," the letter to FBI Director Christopher Wray said on Monday.

 The lawmakers did not specify in their letter which foreign country was allegedly trying to interfere in the election but said Congress itself was the target of a "concerted foreign interference campaign" of disinformation.

+Politico reported on Monday, citing two people familiar with the situation, that the Democratic lawmakers are concerned an investigation of Hunter Biden and the Ukrainian energy company Burisma led by US Senate Homeland Security Committee Chairman Ron Johnson is "laundering" a foreign operation to damage Democratic presidential candidate Joe Biden.

-The letter asks the FBI to provide the briefing prior to the August recess in Congress.
+The letter asks the FBI to provide the briefing prior to the August recess.

 The briefing should include all-source intelligence information and analysis, the letter said.